BassT23/Proxmox/README.md

 continues to expose the existing check-status schema while the human-readable `status` command includes recorded update jobs.

-For an external apt-based target, use the same commands:
+For an external apt- or dnf-based target, use the same commands:

 ```text
 ultimate-updater check raspi